VisionDepth/VisionDepth3D/README.md

 1. Select your input video (`.mp4`, `.avi`, `.mkv`) and output file path.
 2. Select your Depth map Video, make sure both video files are same width and  height and FPS
 3. Adjust rendering parameters for the desired 3D effect.
-4. Click "Generate 3D SBS Video" to process.
+4. Click "Generate 3D Video" to process.

 ## Troubleshooting
 - **Black Screens or Artifacts**: